-Architecture comprises Maribor city Library Rotovž with Rotovz Square, Maribor Island - Mariborski otok, bridges like Corinthian Bridge (Koroški most), Footbridge Studenci (Študentska brv), Old Bridge (Stari most, Maribor), Tito's bridge (Titov most), Rail bridge (Železniški most), Double-storey bridge (Dvoetažni most), and many remains of medieval walls, including towers (Judgement Tower, Maribor Water Tower and Jewish Tower).
+Architecture comprises Maribor city Library Rotovz with Rotovz Square, Maribor Island, there are interesting bridges like Corinthian Bridge, Footbridge Studenti, Old Bridge from 1913, Tito's bridge, Rail bridge, Double-storey bridge, and many remains of medieval walls, including towers Judgement Tower, Maribor Water Tower and Jewish Tower.

 Popular tourist sites in Maribor include the 12th century Maribor Cathedral in the Gothic style and the Maribor Town Hall constructed in the Renaissance style while the Maribor castle dates from the 15th century.

 Piramida Hill with chapel from 19th century dominates on the northern border limit of the city.
 Here you can recognize ruins of first Maribor's castle from 12th century.
 It also offers easy-to-reach view on Maribor and further to the south, along with Drava river.

 The city hosts the University of Maribor, established in 1975, and many other schools.
 It is also home to the oldest grapevine in the world, called Stara trta, which is more than 400 years old.